-The “present” for Dickie turns out to be a female baby elephant called Mini (which he has won in a raffle), and subsequent episodes revolve around the problems she causes with his neighbours – especially the inquisitive Parker (Dennis Ramsden) – and his local community as Dickie struggles to keep her hidden in his home.
+The “present” for Dickie turns out to be a two-year-old female baby elephant called Mini which he has won in a raffle.
+Subsequent episodes revolve around the problems she causes with his neighbours – especially the inquisitive Parker (Dennis Ramsden) – and his local community as Dickie struggles to keep her hidden in his home.

 Handyman William (Billy Burden) was engaged to help care for Mini.

 The Thames Television series debuted at the end of December 1969 and aired throughout January 1970 on Tuesday nights at 8.30 pm.
 The writers were Jimmy Grafton and Johnny Heyward.

 Dickie Henderson died on 22 September 1985, just short of his 63rd birthday